Cottage Grove, Oregon: Education

 The South Lane School District serves Cottage Grove and the surrounding area.
 Cottage Grove High School, Al Kennedy High School, Lincoln Middle School, Bohemia and Harrison elementary schools and the Academy for Character Education are in the city.
-Dorena School (K-8) and the Child's Way Charter School (5-12) are rural schools located in the Row River Valley east of Cottage Grove.
-London School (K-8) is a rural school located south of Cottage Grove Lake.
+Dorena School (K–8) and the Child's Way Charter School (5–12) are rural schools located in the Row River Valley east of Cottage Grove.
+London School (K–8) is a rural school located south of Cottage Grove Lake.
 Lane Community College has a Cottage Grove satellite campus offering credit and enrichment courses.

 Media

-Since 1909, the Cottage Grove Sentinel (circulation of 3,331) is the city's weekly newspaper.
-KNND is its local radio station.
+Founded in 1909, the Cottage Grove Sentinel (circulation: 3,331) is the city's weekly newspaper.
+KNND is the local radio station.